sunhaopku/sunhaopku.github.io/_pages/about.md

 <a href="https://arxiv.org"><strong>Paper</strong></a>

-**We introduce a novel Agentic RAG framework that enables independent optimization of planning reasoning and search grounding with dual value models.**
+**We propose a novel Agentic RAG framework that independently optimizes planning reasoning and search grounding with dual value models.**

 </div>
 </div>